aretiandev/research-scraper/README.md

 This project scrapes Portal de la Reserca.

-## Setup
+## Install
-Run Docker container:
+Run `make install`.
-`docker compose up -d`

-Attach to container:
-`docker exec -it --user jovyan portalrecerca zsh`

-Install packages:
-`mamba env update --name base --file environment.yml`

-## Snakefile
+## Snakemake
+Check everything is installed properly:
+`snakemake --cores all --dry-run`

+Run full pipeline:
+`snakemake --cores all`

 The project is self documented in the `Snakefile`.

-Run everything with the following command:
-`snakemake --cores all`

 ## Slack Integration
 Run: